Bryan Reynolds (soccer)

-Bryan Keith Reynolds Jr. (born June 28, 2001) is an American professional soccer player who plays as a right-back for Belgian Pro League club Westerlo, on loan from Serie A club Roma.
+Bryan Keith Reynolds Jr. (born June 28, 2001) is an American professional soccer player who plays as a right-back for Belgian Pro League club Westerlo and the United States national team.

 Club career

-After playing with the FC Dallas academy, Reynolds became the club's youngest ever Homegrown Player on November 23, 2016, when he signed a contract with the first-team.
+After playing with the FC Dallas academy, Reynolds became the club's youngest ever Homegrown Player on November 23, 2016, when he signed a contract with the first team.
 Although he played with the Dallas academy as a forward, Reynolds was used as a fullback with the Dallas first team.

 Reynolds was on loan to North Texas SC in March 2019.
 Reynolds made his FC Dallas debut on May 19, 2019, against Los Angeles FC.
 He recorded his first career assist on May 25 against Vancouver Whitecaps FC.
 On August 27, 2019, Reynolds scored his first professional goal for North Texas SC in a match against Tormenta FC.

 On September 23, 2020, Reynolds signed a four-year contract with FC Dallas.
 In October 2020, he was ranked in Major League Soccer's "22 Under 22" rankings.

 On February 1, 2021, Reynolds joined Serie A club Roma on an initial 6-month loan with an obligation to buy.

 Having seen limited minutes, Reynolds was loaned to Kortrijk in Belgium for five months in January 2022.

 On June 21, 2022, Reynolds moved on a season-long loan to another Belgian club, Westerlo.

+On 30 July 2023, Westerlo announced the permanent signing of Reynolds on a four-year deal, for a reported fee of €3.5 million.

 International career

 Reynolds was named to the United States under-17 team roster for the 2017 FIFA U-17 World Cup.

 He received his first call up to the senior United States squad in March 2021.
 On March 28, 2021, Reynolds made his debut for the senior national team in a friendly against Northern Ireland.

+Reynolds was called up to the 2023 CONCACAF Gold Cup roster for the United States.
+Reynolds started and scored his first senior international goal with a long-range effort against St. Kitts and Nevis.
+Reynolds also started the final group stage match against Trinidad and Tobago.
+He made his knockout stage debut versus Canada, starting in the quarter-finals and being subbed out in extra time as the United States advanced on penalties.

+On October 8, 2023, Reynolds was called up to the United States under-23 national team ahead of friendlies against Mexico and Japan.